Innovations in Care

 - Office of Disability Employment Policy: An agency of the U.S. Department of Labor

-- State Vocational Rehabilitation Programs: State-operated programs designed to assist people with disabilities in preparing for, securing and maintaining employment.
+- State Directory of Vocational Rehabilitation Offices: State-operated programs designed to assist people with disabilities in preparing for, securing and maintaining employment.

 Government benefits for people with disabilities